Guide to Work, Study, Travel and Living Abroad

 Even ports of call are not guaranteed because on a cargo ship, freight comes first, not the passengers.
 If the demand is not there for a certain stop, the ship will go where the business is.

 “Our trip from the USA to Europe changed three times after initial booking,” said Rebecca Hogue and Scott Drennan, then on a journey around the world without using airplanes.
-Their initial trip from South Carolina to Belgium ended up being from Florida to Italy.
+Their initial trip from South Carolina to Belgium was from Florida to Italy.
 “Had we not been flexible with our departure times and locations, things would not have worked out.”

 As Mr. Jamieson is fond of telling his passengers, when you go to sea, there are two things you must pack: a sense of humor and a sense of patience.

-Your trip may also involve some red tape, particularly where U.S. stops are concerned.
+Your trip may also involve some red tape, particularly concerning U.S. stops.
 American citizens are not permitted, for example, to travel within their country by cargo ship, although they can make international journeys.
 Meanwhile, travelers to the United States must have a visa, even if they would not need one to arrive by air.
 Only Canadians are exempt from this rule.

 Be sure to budget time and money to get vaccinations like Yellow Fever if you are going through the Suez and Panama canals.
-A medical certificate declaring you to be in generally good health is another common requirement.
+A medical certificate declaring you in generally good health is another typical requirement.

 Where in the World Do You Want to Go?

-But perhaps the hardest part of booking your cargo ship voyage is deciding where to go.
+The hardest part of booking your cargo ship voyage is deciding where to go.
 Will it be to South America and around Cape Horn?
 How about a 55-day round trip from California to Australia and New Zealand via Tahiti and Mexico?
-Mr. Jamieson offers a few more ideas and favorite voyages based upon years of experience.
+Mr. Jamieson offers a few more ideas and favorite voyages based on years of experience.

 “For me the ultimate voyage is from Auckland, in New Zealand, to Singapore.
 It takes 40-45 days to sail what you can fly in just under 12 hours but it visits nearly every island in the Pacific on the way and it stops for 2-3 days.
 The second choice for me would be from Singapore through to Houston in Texas.
 It goes up through Thailand, Vietnam, half a dozen ports in China, into Japan, then straight across the Pacific and through the Panama Canal.”

-With enough time and money at your disposal, there are few places in the world a cargo ship can't reach.
+With enough time and money at your disposal--round-the-world trips can take 80 to 100 days or more--there are few places a cargo ship can't reach.
 Voyage destinations on cargo ships can change, so the many options available will often surprise you.
-You just need to be adventurous enough to do your research (see resources below) and then get on board.
+You need to be adventurous enough to do your research, find a specialized cargo ship travel agent (see resources below), and then get on board.

 Cargo ship cruising towards New Zealand.
 Photo by Friedel Rother.